 Jetpack is a free WordPress plugin with many useful features.

-After Jetpack has been installed, you will need to connect the plugin to the WordPress.com account set up in Part 3 …
+After Jetpack has been installed, connect the plugin to your WordPress.com account …

 (Connect Jetpack to your WordPress.com account)

-(Share your content on various social networks.)
+(Share your posts automatically on various social media sites.)

-Now, as soon as you publish new content, it will automatically get shared online to all of the accounts you have set up …
+Now, whenever you publish a new post, it will automatically get shared on all of the accounts you have set up …

 CommentLuv